What is the best WOOD OIL for your project?•

 A lot of people assume that wood finishes are relatively similar – as long as you apply a finish, it doesn’t really matter if you use linseed oil, teak oil, or a few coats of tung oil.

 This couldn’t be further from the truth.
 Any type of timber product is an investment that should last for years.

-And, it’s by applying the right Hard Wax Oil that you’ll be able to bring out the best of the wood.
+And, it’s by applying the right wood oil that you’ll be able to bring out the best of the wood.

 So, instead of running to your local hardware store or buying a wood oil online without an idea of how each type of oil will impact the timber, we’ve put together this helpful guide on choosing the best wood oil for your woodworking project.

 When you want to enhance the natural appearance of timber, wood oil is the best finish to choose.

 A good quality oil can bring out the inherent character of the wood, whilst also adding an attractive sheen or gloss to the surface.

 Oils are also easy to apply, and timber products finished with oil are relatively easy to maintain.

 What are the different types of wood oil?